anutays/TeasingGame/README.md

 You can also write to me what features you want.

-# Create a caption event
+# Create a caption event example
 ![Add caption event picture](https://raw.githubusercontent.com/anutays/TeasingGame/refs/heads/main/Add%20caption%20event.PNG)

 # Distribution